Marking Code Without Breaking It: Code Watermarking for Detecting LLM-Generated Code: Limitations

 First, the watermarking capacity is based on the density of non-syntactic tokens.
 The conventional coding styles in our benchmark datasets provided ample opportunities for watermark insertion.
 This efficacy, however, can be compromised in unconventional code, such as obfuscated scripts or solutions for code golf, where such tokens are sparse.
 Under these conditions, the embedded watermark may prove too sparse for reliable detection.

 Second, although our evaluation demonstrates resilience to general attacks like paraphrasing and refactoring, a more sophisticated threat model considers an adversary with specific knowledge of the \texttt{STONE} algorithm.
 Such an adversary may directly attack non-syntactic tokens by systematically renaming all variables and removing comments.
 This class of attack poses a more significant threat to watermark integrity than general modifications.
-Developing countermeasures against such targeted, algorithm-aware attacks remains a critical avenue for future research.
+Developing countermeasures against such targeted, algorithm-aware attacks remains an important direction for future research.